phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 700850
+#Total Number of Tweets: 1482586
-#Number of Clinton Tweets: 496584
+#Number of Trump Tweets: 701528
-#Number of Rubio Tweets: 196744
+#Number of Clinton Tweets: 496798
-#Number of Sanders Tweets: 192698
+#Number of Rubio Tweets: 196908
-#Number of Carson Tweets: 110276
+#Number of Sanders Tweets: 192853
-#Number of Bush Tweets: 75298
+#Number of Carson Tweets: 110389
-#Total Number of Tweets:
+#Number of Bush Tweets: 75399
 ---